 One way to persevere is to revisit some of the management and economic theories e.g. the ‘Theory of Human Motivation by Maslow.

 A Closer Look at Maslow’s Hierarchy of Needs shows he was interested in learning about what makes people happy and the things that they do to achieve that aim.

 Maslow believed that people have an inborn desire to be self-actualized, that is, to be all they can be.
 In order to achieve these ultimate goals, however, a number of more basic needs must be met such as the need for food, safety (job security, health security), love, and self-esteem (respect, good reputation); often displayed as a pyramid.
 The lowest levels of the pyramid are made up of the most basic needs, while the most complex needs are at the top of the pyramid.

-Needs at the bottom of the pyramid are basic physical requirements including the need for food, water, shelter, sleep.
+Needs at the bottom of the pyramid are basic physical requirements including the need for food, water, shelter, and sleep.
 Once these lower-level needs have been met, people can move on to the next level of needs, which are for safety and security.

-People are at different levels of the pyramid, many still at physiological level, others midway yet others further up – with the need for personal esteem and feelings of accomplishment taking priority.
+People are at different levels of the pyramid, many still at the physiological level, others midway yet others further up – with the need for personal esteem and feelings of accomplishment taking priority.

-The lull created of Covid 19 has provided an opportunity to review the pyramid.
-During normal economic activity, people have incomes to satisfy the basic physiological and safety needs.
+The lull created by Covid 19 has provided an opportunity to review the pyramid.
+During normal economic activity, people have incomes to satisfy basic physiological and safety needs.
 Currently, savings are getting depleted and if this pandemic does not end quickly, the resources to satisfy basic needs may not be available.

 Maslow explains that physiological needs are universal human needs and must be met first.
 People need to be motivated to become self-reliant in physiological needs, a requirement for human survival.
 When people are struggling to meet their physiological needs, they are unlikely to intrinsically pursue safety, belonging, esteem, and self-actualization.